Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Introduction

-A key challenge in the development of computational techniques for accelerated low-field MRI is the problem of varying SNR.
-Modern low-field MRI systems are portable and designed to work in diverse environments, such as motor vehicles \cite{Deoni2022}.
-While portability offers many benefits, especially in low-to-medium resource regions, it also exposes the device to varying environmental conditions and electromagnetic noise, which can affect the imaging process.
-The performance of CS and AI methods has been shown to depend on noise variations in high field MRI \cite{antun2020instabilities, darestani2021measuring, knoll2019assessment,Shimron2022, virtue2017empirical} but is relatively unexplored at low field.
-Hence, while low-field MRI has shown robust, stable performance in controlled lab settings \cite{Poojar2024}, its stability in changing environmental conditions with different noise levels and reconstruction methods requires further analysis.

-The optimization of reconstruction methods for accelerated low-field MRI is further hampered by the challenge of evaluating performance.
-Image reconstruction algorithms are commonly evaluated using quality metrics such as normalized root mean square error (NRMSE) and structural similarity index (SSIM) \cite{wang2004image}.
-Those metrics compute the reconstruction quality relative to reference data, e.g. images reconstructed from fully-sampled $k$-space data.
-However, in low-field MRI the reference data can be corrupted by substantial noise.
-Recently, studies in high-field MRI have shown that using unsuitable reference data can lead to biased, overly optimistic results \cite{Shimron2022,wang2024hidden}.
-Nevertheless, this critical matter has not been explored yet in the context of low-field imaging, despite the unique challenges of this regime.
+Because portable systems are often used outside shielded MRI suites, they are exposed to variable environmental electromagnetic interference, which can further degrade their already low intrinsic SNR \cite{Deoni2022}.
+The performance of CS and DL methods has been shown to depend on noise variations in high field MRI \cite{antun2020instabilities, darestani2021measuring, knoll2019assessment,Shimron2022} but is relatively unexplored at low field.
+Additionally, reconstruction methods are typically evaluated using metrics that quantify the reconstruction quality relative to reference data.
+However, in the context of low-field imaging, this reference data can often be corrupted by substantial noise.
+While studies in high-field MRI have shown that using unsuitable reference data can lead to biased, overly optimistic results \cite{Shimron2022,wang2024hidden}, this critical matter has yet to be explored in the context of low-field imaging.